techidaily/site-win11-tips/source/_posts/resolving-microsoft-office-activation-error.md

  The "Product Activation Failed" error can also be caused by an incorrectly set date on your device.
 If your subscription is going to expire in a specific month of the year, which is yet to come, but the date you set on your device goes past the day when the subscription will actually expire, you may encounter this error.

  Look at your screen's lower-right end and check the set date.
-If it isn't set correctly, follow our guide on[how to change the date and time on Windows 11](https://www.makeuseof.com/windows-11-change-date-time/) .
+If it isn't set correctly, follow our guide on [how to change the date and time on Windows 11](https://www.makeuseof.com/windows-11-change-date-time/) .

 ### 7\.
 Reset the Problematic Office Application

  If the above checks don't help, reset the Office application where you are experiencing the error.
 Resetting the application won't delete any of your data.
 However, it may revert any customizations you've made in the app so far.
 If that's a concern for you, skip this step.

- If you want to reset the app but aren't familiar with the process, check out our guide on[how to reset any Windows app](https://www.makeuseof.com/windows-reset-app/) .
+ If you want to reset the app but aren't familiar with the process, check out our guide on [how to reset any Windows app](https://www.makeuseof.com/windows-reset-app/) .

 ### 8\.
 Run the OSPREARM.exe File